-Conclusion
+Discussion

 In this paper, we briefly looked at the three similes used in Genesis to describe the innumerable offspring that Yahweh promised to Abram/Abraham, Isaac, and Jacob.
 In all three instances – the dust of the earth, the stars of the heaven, and the sand on the seashore – can be understood as general symbols for unquantifiable amounts.
 Clearly, the main point of this aspect of the promise in its various reiterations is that the patriarchs will have countless descendants.
 However, unlike “the stars of the heaven” and “the sand on the seashore,” I have argued that “the dust of the earth” may have a particular geographic and textual background due to the location of the narrative in the vicinity of Bethel.
 I have suggested that עָפָר in the simile “your descendants shall be like the dust of the earth” (Gen 13:16 [Abram]; 28:14 [Jacob]) alludes to the nearby settlement of Ophrah (et-Tayibe).
 This is particularly striking in Genesis 13, as Baal-hazor/Jebel ʿAṣur (directly above Ophrah) may be understood as the setting for Abram’s view of the land as interpreted in the Genesis Apocryphon.
 Ophrah was later a tribal (Ephraim/Benjamin) and national (Israel/Judah) border settlement (Josh 18:12, 28; 2 Chr 13:4, 22; cf. 1 Kgs 15:22), which is also perhaps reflected in Jacob’s erecting standing stones at Bethel (Gen 28:18; 31:45, 51; 35:14).
 Therefore, it is logical that Ophrah would be alluded to in the simile, and perhaps was the inspiration for this particular metaphor.

 I also demonstrated other examples of עָפָר being used as a flexible word for highlighting different aspects of places (e.g., Beth-le-aphrah) and peoples (e.g., Epher) in the Hebrew Bible.
 These comparative examples provide the conceptional backdrop for connecting the town of Ophrah with the phrase “like the dust of the earth” in Genesis 13:16 and 28:14.
-While we still cannot count Abram’s descendants, perhaps we might have been able to locate where some of his promised “dust” settled – at Ophrah.
+While we still cannot count Abram’s descendants, perhaps we can locate where some of his promised “dust” settled – at Ophrah.

 Bibliography

+Aharoni 1979

-Aharoni, Yohanan.
-1979.
+Aharoni, Yohanan, 1979.
 The Land of the Bible: A Historical Geography.
 Translated by Anson F. Rainey.
 Revised and Enlarged.
 Philadelphia: Westminster Press.

+Alter 1996

-Alter, Robert.
-1996.
+Alter, Robert, 1996.
 Genesis.
-New York and London: W. W. Norton & Company.
+London: Norton & Company.

+Amzallag 2017

-Amzallag, Nissim.
-2017.
+Amzallag, Nissim, 2017.
 “The Forgotten Meaning of ʿāpār in Biblical Hebrew.”
-Journal of the American Oriental Society 137 (4): 767–83.
+Journal of the American Oriental Society 137, pp. 767–83.

+Arnold 2008

-Arnold, Bill T. 2008.
+Arnold, Bill T., 2008.
 Genesis.
-Cambridge University Press.
+Cambridge: Cambridge University Press.

+Baruchi-Unna 2008

-Baruchi-Unna, Amitai.
-2008.
+Baruchi-Unna, Amitai, 2008.
 “Do Not Weep in Bethel: An Emendation Suggested for Micah i 10.”
-Vetus Testamentum 58 (4–5): 628–32.
+Vetus Testamentum 58, pp. 628–32.

+Baruchi-Unna 2015

-———.
-2015.
+Baruchi-Unna, Amitai, 2015.
 “The Story of the Zeal of Phinehas and Congregational Weeping at Bethel.”
-Vetus Testamentum 65 (4): 505–15.
+Vetus Testamentum 65, pp. 505–15.

+Delitzsch 1888

-Delitzsch, Franz.
-1888.
+Delitzsch, Franz, 1888.
 A New Commentary on Genesis.
 T. & T. Clark.

+Elitzur 2004

-Elitzur, Y. 2004.
+Elitzur, Y, 2004.
 Ancient Place Names in the Holy Land: Preservation and History.
-Jerusalem and Winona Lake: Hebrew University and Magnes Press and Eisenbrauns.
+Jerusalem: Magnes Press.

+Eusebius & Saint Jerome 2003

-Eusebius Caesariensis, and Saint Jerome.
-2003.
+Eusebius Caesariensis, and Saint Jerome, 2003.
 The Onomasticon by Eusebius of Caesarea.
 Edited by R.L.
 Chapman III and J.E.
 Taylor.
 Translated by G.S.P.
 Freeman-Greenville.
 Jerusalem: Carta.

+Finkelstein & Römer 2014

-Finkelstein, Israel, and Thomas Römer.
-2014.
+Finkelstein, Israel, and Thomas Römer, 2014.
 “Comments on the Historical Background of the Jacob Narrative in Genesis.”
-Zeitschrift Für Die Alttestamentliche Wissenschaft 126 (3): 317–38. https://doi.org/10.1515/zaw-2014-0020.
+Zeitschrift Für Die Alttestamentliche Wissenschaft 126, pp. 317–38.

+Fitzmyer 2004

-Fitzmyer, Joseph A. 2004.
+Fitzmyer, Joseph A., 2004.
 The Genesis Apocryphon of Qumran Cave 1 (1Q20): A Commentary.
-Editrice Pontificio Istituto Biblico.
+Rome: Pontifical Biblical Institute.

+Garsiel 1991

-Garsiel, Moshe.
-1991.
+Garsiel, Moshe, 1991.
 Biblical Names: A Literary Study of Midrashic Derivations and Puns.
-Bar-Ilan University Press.
+Ramat-Gan: Bar-Ilan University Press.